 The Institute’s library collections include contemporary books, manuscripts, maps and works of art on paper which support the in-depth study of military and naval history and the art of war in the era of the American Revolution.
 The library also houses books and archives related to the formation and history of the Society of the Cincinnati, as well as materials related to the life of Larz and Isabel Anderson, whose 1905 mansion now serves as the headquarters of the Institute.

 Recipients will be required to complete their fellowship research within a period of one year from the date of the award.
 Further, recipients will submit a two-to-three-page written report of research findings and a copy of any subsequent publication (article, thesis, dissertation or book) that may result.

-The recipients for each of the five research fellowships will be chosen from a single round of applications.
+The recipients for each of the research fellowships will be chosen from a single round of applications.
 Applicants should submit the following:

 - A curriculum vitae, including educational background, publications and professional experience.

 - A brief outline of the research proposed (not to exceed two pages).
 Strong applications will cite specific holdings of the library.

 - (For current graduate students only) Two confidential letters of recommendation from faculty or colleagues familiar with the applicant and his or her research project.
 Note: If letters are to be mailed independently, please include the names of recommenders when submitting the application.